 While some home remedies include applying aspirin to the spot that hurts or even putting various herbs on the painful site, you should not put anything on the aching location until you have consulted with your dentist.
 Some remedies can make your toothache much worse very quickly.

-Learn more about how to make sure your emergency dental visit goes as smoothly and is as successful as possible at Dr. Crawford’s website, PatCrawfordDDS.com.
+Learn more about how to make sure your emergency dental treatment goes as smoothly and is as successful as possible at Dr. Crawford’s website, PatCrawfordDDS.com.